IloBe/Meme_Generator/README.md

 Welcome to this project to build a **Meme Generator Application** for random or customized images.
 The goal is a multimedia application of dynamically generating memes, in other words including images with an overlaid quote.
 So, not a real meme :smile:, but something to put text on an image.

-The partly beautiful, professional photos are from unsplash collections of [Ivan Karpov](https://unsplash.com/@ivkrpv).
-The wolf images are from [freepngs.com](https://www.freepngs.com/wolf-pngs?pgid=ivye5l9w-25173dad-5461-11e8-a9ff-063f49e9a7e4) and the dog images are delivered by [Udacity](https://www.udacity.com/) and this project 2 of the course *IntermediatePython*.
+The beautiful, professional photos are from unsplash collections of [Ivan Karpov](https://unsplash.com/@ivkrpv) for testing the URL access of the Flask application.
+The wolf images are from [freepngs.com](https://www.freepngs.com/wolf-pngs?pgid=ivye5l9w-25173dad-5461-11e8-a9ff-063f49e9a7e4) and stored in the project data directory for random meme creation of the Flask application and for command line interface call of the application.
+The same applies for the dog images which are delivered by [Udacity](https://www.udacity.com/) regarding this project 2 of the course *IntermediatePython*.

-Amongst others, main motivation for project implementation are the usage of object-oriented concepts of Python, regarding decorators, DRY (don’t repeat yourself) principles of class resp. method design and working with modules and packages.
+Amongst others, main motivation for project implementation are the usage of object-oriented concepts of `Python`, regarding decorators, DRY (don’t repeat yourself) principles of class resp. method design and working with modules and packages.

+Another project topic has been to follow [PEP 8](https://peps.python.org/pep-0008/#introduction) coding style guide and [PEP 257](https://peps.python.org/pep-0257/) docstring conventions which are checked by usage of the tools [pycodestyle](https://pypi.org/project/pycodestyle/) and [pydocstyle](https://pypi.org/project/pydocstyle/).

 <br>